takanory/slides/20220429pyconus/index.rst

 * Let's make **your Slackbot**
 * Let's connect with **libraries** and **APIs**
 * **Automate your Boring Stuff** with Slackbot

+..
+Then you will have more free time so you can do other creative things more.

 Thank you! 🙏
 ==============